Occupational therapy sessions for adults in Philadelphia, PA

 Occupational therapy looks at a person’s ability to perform daily activities based on physical, cognitive, emotional, and environmental factors.
 OT takes a big-picture look at how a person is functioning and uses occupation-based interventions to improve function and quality of life.

-Physical therapy focuses more on mobility, balance, strengthening, and physical exercise to promote wellness or recovery from an illness or injury.
+Physical therapy primarily focuses on mobility, balance, strengthening, and physical exercise to promote wellness or recovery from an illness or injury.

 What types of conditions does occupational therapy treat at Farfalla Integrative Health?